This is just some quick advise, not in-depth.

 The issue is not under power but at idle with big injectors.

-There are a old Bosch injector (1600cc) that had such poor response time that even with a good ECU at idle was around 10-1 AFR(0.7 Lambda) on a 3.0L six cylinder at 1500rpm, They were used allot on Rotaries.
+There are a old Bosch injector (Indy blue 1600cc) that had such poor response time that even with a good ECU, at idle fuel ratio was around 10-1 AFR(0.7 Lambda) on a 3.0L six cylinder at 1500rpm, They were used allot on Rotaries.
+(But not recommended)

 Modern injectors come with injector data, This data in a modern ECU improves tuning time and end result.
 AFR/Lambda are able to be setup and controlled with flex fuel (E85) and trim table’s like fuel pressure drop.

 I have a favorite injector price vs control vs injector data, it’s the Bosch motorsport 1000cc.
-From NZEFI.
+They come with injector data, this is a must for better tuning and E85

 Fuel injector sizing.
 I don’t like to run an injector over 85% duty cycle.